This Scout Restomod was Found in an Oil Field and Resurrected

 A total of 1,500 hours of hand labor was required for this remarkable restomod.
 Photo: Courtesy Velocity Restorations.

 “No one has gone to these extremes with a Scout, but I think slowly these amazing vehicles are starting to get the recognition they deserve,” says Brandon Segers, owner of Velocity Restorations.
-Segers is working on another Scout II and will soon get down to business on a few first-generation Scout I machines that will carry price tags of around $250,000 each, due to additional work needed to modernize that off-roader’s suspension.
+Segers is working on another Scout II and will soon get down to business on a few first-generation Scout I machines that will carry hefty price tags, due to additional work needed to modernize that off-roader’s suspension.

 Velocity’s approach to tackling these vintage vehicles—the team also does a brisk business in iconic Ford Bronco and old Land Cruiser restomods—is to retain the aesthetic integrity of the original models while making sure modern parts and upgrades render them compliant for day-to-day driving.